Interested in enhancing your child’s educational experience at Katonah Elementary School (KES)?

 Family Events

-The Family events committee manages several events held for families through the school year.
-These events include the Boohoo-Yahoo coffee the first morning of school, the Back to School Celebration one of the first Fridays after the start of school and a Family Dance during the school year.
-For Boohoo-Yahoo and the Celebration, the committee will work with the PTO Executive Board and the Welcoming Committee to provide food and staff tables during the event.
+The Family Events Committee manages several events held for families through the school year.
+These events the Back to School Celebration, one of the first Fridays after the start of school, and a Family event during the school year.
 For the Family Dance, the committee will organize the event (DJ, concessions, theme, etc.).
 Additional volunteers are needed at the event to set up and bake.
 A fun evening for the entire family!

 Field Day